Ekwuno/cloudflare-docs/content/pages/platform/direct-upload.md

 ## Supported file types:

+Below is the supported file types for each Direct Upload options:
 * Wrangler: A single folder of assets(for example, HTML, CSS, JS, PNG, SVG).
 * Drag and drop: Zip or folder of assets(for example, HTML, CSS, JS, PNG, SVG).